-The Center for Disease Control and Prevention lists 22 foodborne illness outbreaks for 2018!
-The most recent culprit, romaine lettuce, was identified in November 2018 as the cause of a virulent strain of E. coli-O157.
-This strain made 32 people in the US and 19 people in Canada sick.
+The Center for Disease Control and Prevention lists 36 investigations for foodborne E. coli outbreaks for 2019!
+The most recent culprit, romaine lettuce, was identified in November 2019.
+Forty people in 16 states have become ill with the outbreak strain of E. coli O157:H7.
+The result was a massive product recall.

 Foodborne illnesses are not the sole cause of recalls.
 Retailers must also handle recalls caused by toxic or harmful products, manufacturing defects, and many other factors.